-However, if you find it necessary to create and upload your own custom artwork, there are some strict USPS Postcard Regulations that you'll want to be aware of.
+However, if you need to create and upload your own custom artwork, there are some strict USPS Postcard Regulations that you'll want to be aware of.
 Here are the comprehensive guidelines for designing your own postcards.

 - To get the low-cost First-Class Mail postcard pricing from the USPS, size matters.
 The size of your postcards should be between 3.5-4.25" high, 5-6" long, and .007-.016" thick.

 - If your mail pieces are larger than the First-Class mail allowance, you may still qualify for USPS Marketing Mail.
 These should be no larger than 6.125" high, 11.5" long, and .25" thick